-Adders are grey or reddish brown, with a darker and very distinct zig-zag pattern down their backs.
-Black forms are sometimes spotted.
+Adders are relatively small, stocky snakes which prefer woodland, heathland and moorland habitat.
+They are grey or reddish brown, with a darker and very distinct zig-zag pattern down their backs.
+Rarer black forms are also sometimes spotted.

 Protected in the UK under the Wildlife and Countryside Act 1981 and classified as a Priority Species in the UK Biodiversity Action Plan.

 Widespread across the Scottish mainland, but not found on many of the Scottish islands.

 March – October